avastar-project/dashboard-avastar/src/utils/SmartParserDocumentation.md

 ### JSON file structure

-Below is a classic structure of a JSON file that the SmartParser is able to handle.
-For every data point identified (e.g. the {object} between '--'), the function identifies its properties in the DataModel and injects them in the final array SmartData.
+Below is a classic structure of a JSON file that the smartParser is able to handle.
+For every data point identified (e.g. the {object} between '--'), the function identifies its properties in the DataModel and injects them in the final array smartData.

 ```
 {